 Welcome to the University of Tulsa Psychophysiology Laboratory for Affective Neuroscience.
-The laboratory is directed by Jamie Rhudy, Ph.D., a licensed clinical psychologist and professor in the TU Department of Psychology.
-Research in the laboratory broadly spans the area of affective neuroscience, with a specific focus on the interface of emotion and pain processing.
-The laboratory uses a variety of psychophysiological assessment techniques (e.g., electromyography, skin conductance, electrocardiography, electroencephalography) to assess pain, nociceptive responding, and other potentially related reactions (e.g., startle response).
-The eventual goal of this research is to identify mechanisms that contribute to and/or maintain chronic pain conditions, and to develop non-invasive methods for assessing individuals at risk for developing chronic pain.
+The laboratory is directed by Jamie Rhudy, Ph.D., a licensed clinical psychologist, and professor in the TU Department of Psychology.
+Research in the laboratory broadly spans affective neuroscience, with a specific focus on the interface of emotion and pain processing.
+The laboratory uses various psychophysiological assessment techniques (e.g., electromyography, skin conductance, electrocardiography, electroencephalography) to assess pain, nociceptive responding, and other potentially related reactions (e.g., startle response).
+This research aims to identify mechanisms that contribute to and/or maintain chronic pain conditions and develop non-invasive methods for assessing individuals at risk of developing chronic pain.

 News and Awards

 Feli, our fifth-year graduate student, successfully matched for internship at The University of Mississippi Medical Center!
 We are so proud of Feli and all her accomplishments!